-General news releases are designed to generate traditional coverage in all types of media.
-Whether paid, owned, or earned, a general news press release is a common way for businesses to get the word out there about their brand.
-Of course, regardless of the news.
-You have to share, all effective press releases should present newsworthy information.
-That draws the attention of the target media professional or audience.
+General news releases are designed to generate traditional coverage in all types of media, whether paid, owned, or earned.
+A general news press release is a common way for businesses to get the word out there about their brand.
+Of course, regardless of the news you have to share, all effective press releases should present newsworthy information.
+With a newsworthy story, you can draw the attention of a target media professional or audience.

 2) Launch Release

 The launch press release is used when a company plans on releasing a new product, website, initiative, or anything new.
-While it is similar to a general news release.
-It emphasizes timeliness and should help create anticipation about the launch that is about to happen.
+While it is similar to a general news release, it emphasizes timeliness.
+It should also help create anticipation about the launch that is about to happen.

 3) Event Press Release

 An event press release promotes an event that a company is hosting, attending, or sponsoring.
-These press releases are design to raise awareness among the general public and invite media members to attend or cover the event.
+These press releases are designed to raise awareness among the general public and invite media members to attend or cover the event.
 With an event press release, timing is everything.
-To get numbers in the door and increase attendance.
-You need to plan this press release well before the event so that enough people know about it.
-It will also give media professionals enough time to get the event on their busy schedule and begin preparing accordingly.
+To get numbers in the door and increase attendance, you need to plan this press release well before the event so that enough people know about it.
+This will also give media professionals enough time to get the event on their busy schedule and begin preparing accordingly.